mircealungu/homepage/content/post/17-05-31--phd-scholarhsip.md

 The Software Engineering and Architecture Research Group carries research in software engineering with a focus on architecture, evolution analysis, and intelligent tools for software development.
 The group is interested in particular in candidates who have a strong background and interest in one of the following research directions:

-- software analysis
-- software visualization
 - program understanding
+- software analysis and visualization
+- adaptable and personalized software tools
-- software ecosystem evolution
+- software ecosystem evolution and monitoring
-- accelerating knowledge acquisition
-- run-time monitoring of software systems
+- software engineering for intelligent systems

 The University of Groningen, one of the oldest universities in the Netherlands, is home to a vibrant international student body.
 The university constantly ranks in the top 100 universities in the world.